dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 **Answer:**

-- `INSERT` is used to add new records into a table.
+- INSERT adds new records into a table.
-- `UPDATE` is used to modify existing records in a table.
+- UPDATE modifies existing records in a table.

 ---

 ### 16. Why should we use the WHERE clause carefully in UPDATE statements?

 **Answer:**
 The WHERE clause determines which rows are updated.
-If it is missing or incorrect, unwanted changes can happen to multiple rows in the table.
+If it is missing or incorrect, unwanted changes may happen to multiple rows.

 ---

 ### 17. Can we update multiple rows using different conditions in separate UPDATE statements?

 **Answer:**
 Yes.
-Multiple UPDATE statements can be executed one after another, and each statement updates the rows that satisfy its own condition.
+Multiple UPDATE statements can be executed one after another, and each statement updates rows based on its own condition.

+---

+### 18. What happens if we update a column with the same existing value?

+**Answer:**
+The UPDATE statement will execute, but the value remains unchanged because the new value is the same as the existing value.

+---

 # DELETE Command

 ### 1. What is the DELETE command?

 **Answer:**
-The `DELETE` command is a DML (Data Manipulation Language) command used to remove existing records (rows) from an existing table.
+The `DELETE` command is a DML command used to remove existing records (rows) from an existing table.

 ---

 ### 2. Does DELETE remove the entire table structure?

 **Answer:**
-No. The `DELETE` command only removes data from rows.
-The table structure, columns, and definition remain unchanged.
+No. DELETE removes only the data stored in rows.
+The table structure remains unchanged.

 ---

 ### 3. Can DELETE be used to delete specific rows?

 **Answer:**
 Yes.
-Specific rows can be deleted by using the `WHERE` clause with a condition.
+Specific rows can be deleted using the WHERE clause with a condition.

 ---

 ### 4. What happens if we execute DELETE without a WHERE clause?

 **Answer:**
-If the `WHERE` clause is omitted, all rows in the table will be deleted.
-The table structure will remain unchanged.
+All rows in the table will be deleted because no condition is specified.
+The table structure remains unchanged.

 ---

 ### 5. What is the purpose of the WHERE clause in DELETE?

 **Answer:**
-The `WHERE` clause is used to specify the condition and identify which rows should be deleted.
+The WHERE clause specifies the condition and identifies which rows should be deleted.

 ---

 ### 6. Can we delete multiple rows using a single DELETE statement?

 **Answer:**
 Yes.
-Multiple rows can be deleted using a single DELETE statement if multiple rows satisfy the condition specified in the WHERE clause.
+Multiple rows can be deleted using a single DELETE statement if they satisfy the WHERE condition.

 ---

 ### 7. What happens if the WHERE condition does not match any row?

 **Answer:**
 No rows will be deleted.
-The query will execute successfully without modifying any data.
+The query will execute successfully without changing any data.

 ---

 ### 8. If multiple rows have the same value in the column used in WHERE condition, how many rows will be deleted?

 **Answer:**
-All rows that satisfy the condition will be deleted.
-DELETE removes every matching row, not only the first matching row.
+All rows satisfying the condition will be deleted.

 ---